Nuhser/Advent-of-Code/README.md

 python aoc.py visualize
 ```

+You can add `--time` to the end of every run to get the time it took to complete the parsing, solving or visualization.

 Use `-h` or `--help` either directly or with `run` and `visualize` to see the full list of possible console parameters and their descriptions.

 ----